xufentu-creator/ai-decision-tools/tools/TOOL-001-decision-responsibility-map.md

 TUX-133.144~

-The identity anchor is used for structural reference and authorship traceability only.
+The identity anchor is provided for structural reference and authorship traceability.